You consider your dog a part of the family, but they come with a few frustrations humans aren’t guilty of.

 These will attract pet hair like a magnet and make the job easier for you.

-A good rule of thumb is to only use your microfiber cloth or duster for specified purposes.
+A good rule of thumb is only to use your microfiber cloth or duster for specified purposes.

 You wouldn’t want to wipe down a computer monitor with the same cloth you used to clean up dog hair.